samirk08/NLP-Tariff/Huggingface Algorithm/Huggingface Algorithm README.md

 - **Description**: A CSV file containing the output of the Huggingface model for the year 1990.
 It lists the processed data along with predictions and relevant metrics.
 - **Usage**: Can be used to directly view the model's output without running the notebook.
 Useful for integration with other data processing stages or for direct analysis.

-## Additional Information

-For any further assistance or to report issues with the algorithms, please open an issue in this repository or contact the repository maintainers.